alvistack/docker-ubuntu/README.md

 Based on [Official Ubuntu Docker Image](https://hub.docker.com/_/ubuntu/) with some minor hack:

-  - Self initialize with Ansible, by dogfooding with Ansible Playbook
+  - Minimized `Dockerfile` for meta data definition
+  - Provision by Ansible and Molecule Docker driver in single layer
   - Handle `ENTRYPOINT` with [tini](https://github.com/krallin/tini)
   - Handle `CMD` with SSHD